Thinking, not replying

 I think this struck me because it connects to a few other impressions that have been swirling in my head lately, unattached to any hypothesis or grand formulation; just … swirling.
 They include:

 The utter frustration of having things explained to you online that you already know.
 Mansplaining is of course the canonical variation, but there are plenty more, including some that are entirely innocent —

 The observation that this occurs most often on Twitter; I think that’s due mostly to the pure reflexive ease of replying there.
-But the extra twist, perhaps, is the way those replies attach themselves remora-like to your original message; splinters that remain embedded in your palm.
+But the extra twist, perhaps, is the way those replies are attached permanently to your original message; splinters that remain embedded in your palm.

 My estimation that somewhere between 50% and 85% of all the bad feelings produced by Twitter boil down to “being spoken to in a way you don’t want to be spoken to”—a category that includes not only the straightforwardly abusive and the classically explain-y but the inappropriately familiar, the joylessly sarcastic, etc., etc.

 When a person “thinks in public”, I don’t think they are looking for immediate responses; certainly not if those responses “answer the question” and shut down the line of inquiry, but/and maybe not even if they are generous and generative.
 “Yes, and” is great, but, like … let it sit for a minute!

 Blogs had comments, of course, some of them as easy to produce as Twitter’s replies.
 But a blog’s comments section bloomed in specific response to its subject, its voice; comments didn’t (usually?) get pitched in from elsewhere.
-I don’t know; maybe we can lay Twitter’s bad feelings alongside everything else at the feet of context collapse.
+I don’t know; maybe we can lay Twitter’s bad feelings alongside all the other wreckage at the feet of context collapse.

 I don’t mean to bask in the imagined greatness of the High Blogging Era; forget about blogs.
-Rather, I want to register how surprising it is that so many of the platforms that dominate the internet today are so bad at this; that they so reliably push their participants, in ways subtle and not, towards knowing it all already.
+Rather, I want to register how surprising it is that so many of the platforms that dominate the internet today are so bad at this; that they so reliably push their participants, in ways subtle and not, towards knowing it all.

 Maybe I’m just interested in ~discursive networks~ that look less like this —